czhangy/UCLA-CS-Electives/Sci-Tech/LING-20/notes.md

         - Rule-of-thumb test: can have "can" appear directly before them
       - A(djectives)
         - Ex) big, bad, etc.
-        - Rule-of-thmb test: cam appear between "the very" and an `N`
+        - Rule-of-thumb test: cam appear between "the very" and an `N`
       - D(eterminers) + P(repositions)
         - Determiners: the, that, a, etc.
         - Prepositions: to, from, on, after, etc.